fulpstation/fulpstation/fulp_modules/tg_edits.md

 - code\modules\client\preferences.dm > Marked by a "FULP EDIT" comment; gives clients the 'last_fulp_changelog' var.

+- interface\interface.dm > Changes the value of 'name' on '/client/verb/changelog' to "/TG/ Changelog"

 ## All Fulp files not contained within /fulp_modules/

 - code/__DEFINES/fulp_defines > Contains all of our defines